 In the "Title and scientific content" section of the application form, you must list up to 5 Fields of Science classification codes (OECD Classification Codes) in order of priority, according to the scientific fields, which are most relevant to your project.
-You must use the scientific codes on "Level 2" or "Level 3" from the subdivision provided in the DFF overview of scientific codes, which you will find at <a href="https://dx.ncbi.nlm.nc
+You must use the scientific codes on "Level 2" or "Level 3" from the subdivision provided in the DFF overview of scientific codes, which you will find at the DFF website.
+The codes are used for, e.g., identifying relevant reviewers for your application, so it is important that you exercise caution when selecting the codes.

-You also have the opportunity to list up to 5 keywords of your choosing that describe the scientific content of your project.
+You also have the opportunity to list up to five keywords of your choosing that describe the scientific content of your project.